Party in the Blitz

 Other releases - bonus track with the singles "Loneliness" and "Dancing Star"

 This remarkable bonus track with the "Loneliness" single invites at least two interpretations, though one is far more likely than the other, and the two may actually inform each other.
 It describes a wild party complete with champagne and cocktails set "in the Blitz."
 The title and lyrics were inspired by the 2003 memoir Party in the Blitz (translated into English in 2005 from the original German Party im Blitz; Die englischen Jahre) by the Nobel Prize-winning Bulgarian-born expatriate author Elias Canetti, who settled in England after 1938 but continued to write in German.
-Therefore the song concerns the famous historical "Blitz" during World War II as Germany relentlessly bombed London and other U.K. ports and industrial cities night after night, trying in vain to beat the British into submission; hence the song's references to bombs—especially in relation to "Mornington Cresent" where "a bomb fell last night."
-Mornington Cresent is a London street and subway station, the site of a particularly serious German air raid early in the Blitz.
+Therefore the song concerns the famous historical "Blitz" during World War II as Germany relentlessly bombed London and other U.K. ports and industrial cities night after night, trying in vain to beat the British into submission; hence the song's references to bombs—especially in relation to "Mornington Crescent" where "a bomb fell last night."
+Mornington Crescent is a London street and subway station, the site of a particularly serious German air raid early in the Blitz.
 During the night of September 9, 1940, bombs killed eleven people there and wounded dozens of others.

 A second "subsidiary" interpretation is that it could refer to the notorious but short-lived (1979-1980) club "Blitz" in London's Covent Garden, which has often been credited as "ground zero" for the birth of the British "New Romantic" movement of the early 'eighties.
 Actually, there's nothing to say that it couldn't be referring to both simultaneously, with one being a metaphorical overlay on the other.